 Adjustable-rate preferred stock comes with the same liquidation and dividend payment priority as other preferred stock.
 However, the amount of dividends paid to owners of these types of shares changes from time to time.

-Generally, adjustments in the rate of dividends paid on adjustable-rate preferred stock take place on a quarterly basis, but they can happen more or less frequently.
+Generally, adjustments in the rate of dividend payments on adjustable-rate preferred stock take place on a quarterly basis, but they can happen more or less frequently.
 The rate of dividends is adjusted based on an underlying benchmark.
 While there are many benchmarks for publicly traded companies to choose from, the most common is the one-year Treasury bill rate.

 Key Differences Between Common Stock and Preferred Stock

-When comparing common stock and preferred stock, some of the key differences that you should consider include:
+When comparing the two main types of stock, common stock and preferred stock, some of the key differences that you should consider include:

 As a result, if you want to have a say — albeit a small one in most cases — in the operations of the companies you invest in, common stock is the way to go.

 Access to and Amount of Dividends

 Dividends are also a big difference.
 In most cases, income investors would rather invest in preferred shares than common shares for two key reasons:

 - Amount of Dividends.
 Preferred shareholders are generally paid a higher dividend yield than common shareholders.
 Also, dividends with preferred stock are generally fixed, with adjustable-rate preferred stock being the exception.
 As a result, income investors are able to determine exactly how much income to expect when holding a preferred stock rather than being at the mercy of dividend adjustments associated with common stock.

 - Dividend Priority.
 Preferred shareholders also receive priority when it comes to dividends.
 This means that they are more likely to be paid their dividends in full than common shareholders if money runs tight.